 As indicated, these data sets are achieved by stop-motion using mechanical animatronics.
 These are recorded in our robotic setup previously used for generating high quality data sets c.f.\ e.g.\ \cite{aanaes2016large}.
 We will here present details of our data capture pipeline, followed by a brief outline and discussion of design considerations.

-The goal of the data capturing is to produce 3 types of related data: \begin{description}[style=multiline,leftmargin=2.75cm] \item[\textbf{Ground Truth:}] A series of 3D points that change over time. \item[\textbf{Input Tracks: }] 2D tracks used for input for \nrsfm{}. \item[\textbf{Missing Data:}] Binary data representing which tracks are occluded at what frame. \end{description} We record the step-wise deformation of our animatronics from $K$ static views, obtaining both image data and dense 3D surface geometry.
-We obtain 2D point features by applying standard optical flow tracking to the image sequence obtained from each of the $K$ views, which is then reprojected onto the recorded surface geometry.
+The goal of the data capturing is to produce 3 types of related data: \begin{description}[style=multiline,leftmargin=2.75cm] \item[\textbf{Ground Truth:}] A series of 3D points that change over time. \item[\textbf{Input Tracks: }] 2D tracks used as input. \item[\textbf{Missing Data:}] Binary data indicating the tracks that are occluded at specific image frames. \end{description} We record the step-wise deformation of our animatronics from $K$ static views, obtaining both image data and dense 3D surface geometry.
+We obtain 2D point features by applying standard optical flow tracking \cite{bouguet2001pyramidal} to the image sequence obtained from each of the $K$ views, which is then reprojected onto the recorded surface geometry.
 The ground truth is then the union of these 3D tracks.
 By using optical flow for tracking instead of MoCap markers, we obtain a more realistic set of ground truth points.
 We create input 2D points by projecting the recorded ground truth using a virtual camera in a fully factorial design of camera paths and camera models.

-In the following we will detail some of the central parts of the above procedure.
+In the following, we will detail some of the central parts of the above procedure.